PGtheVRguy/HC-Solder-PCB/readme.md

-The board was designed in easyEDA (check src for the json file), and made with use of the photoresistor, 6 LEDs, 220OHm resisitor, and the battery for the <a src ="https://solder.hackclub.com">HackClub Solder project</a> <br><br>
+The board was designed in easyEDA (check src for the json file), and made with use of the photoresistor, 6 LEDs, 220ohm and 4.7kohm resisitor, 2N3904 transistor, and the battery for the <a src ="https://solder.hackclub.com">HackClub Solder project</a> <br><br>

 <img src="/src/pcb3d.png"><br>The design of the PCB in 3D</img>